antstudiocz/presenter-factory/README.md

+> At this moment I don't have time, energy and money to maintain this project.
+But it's a shame so if you depend on this project and you want to become a sponsor or develop it further please don't hesitate to contact me.
+Otherwise, I am not able to guarantee bright future of this repo... :)

 # Enhanced presenter factory for Nette Framework

 This package is fork of [librette/presenter-factory](https://github.com/librette/presenter-factory).
 Unfortunately author of this package is not taking care of this package anymore.
 But it's very useful.
 So that's why.
 And now what: